mpetruska/uk-modulo-purescript/README.md

 Version history
 ---------------

+* 6.12.0 - updates implementation according to [version 6.12 of the spec](https://www.vocalink.com/media/4475/vocalink-validating-account-numbers-v612.pdf)
+  (valid from 2020-07-14)
 * 6.1.0  - updates implementation according to [version 6.1 of the spec](https://www.vocalink.com/media/4373/vocalink-validating-account-numbers-v61.pdf)
   (valid from 2020-04-07)
 * 6.00.0 - updates implementation according to [version 6.00 of the spec](https://www.vocalink.com/media/4363/vocalink-validating-account-numbers-v600.pdf)